 3. Consider redecorating.

-If you have a dust mite allergy, your carpet and furniture could be aggravating the problem.
+If you have a dust mite allergy, not doing some furniture and carpet cleaning could be aggravating the problem.
 Tuck recommends switching from carpeting to tile, linoleum or hardwood flooring and swapping out cloth furniture for leather.
-If a whole-house renovation isn’t in the budget, Tuck says your bedroom is the first place you should ditch the carpet.
+If a whole-house renovation isn’t in the budget, Tuck says your bedroom is the first place you should either do some massive carpet cleaning or ditch the carpet.
 “That’s the room that I ask patients to try to focus on since it’s the place in your home where you spend the most time,” she says.

 4. Check for leaks.